DataDog/datadog-cloudfoundry-buildpack/README.md

 #### .NET Traces

 The buildpack also includes the [.NET Tracer](https://docs.datadoghq.com/tracing/setup/dotnet/?tab=netframeworkonwindows) for the .NET Framework on windows cells.
-To start instrumenting your app, you need to register the directory containing the DLLs in your app.
+To start instrumenting your app, register the directory containing the DLLs in your app.
 To do so, add the path `C:\Users\vcap\app\datadog\dotNetTracer` in the [`probing`](https://docs.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/runtime/probing-element) element in your `web.config` file.

 **example**: